no-country-4-old-code/template-modern-cpp/README.md

 - Lint and format CMake files using [cmake-lint](https://cmake-format.readthedocs.io/en/latest/cmake-lint.html) and [cmake-format](https://cmake-format.readthedocs.io/en/latest/cmake-format.html).
 - Document your code with [Doxygen](https://www.doxygen.nl/).

-By default all of these features are disabled to shrink the requirements for building the application to a compiler and a build system.
+By default, all of these features are disabled to shrink the requirements for building the application to a compiler and a build system.
-You can easily enable these features by modifying `CMakeLists.txt` or run CMake with -D* option.
+You can easily enable these features by modifying `CMakeLists.txt` or running CMake with the -D* option.
 See **Building the project** for further instructions.

-Have fun !
+Have fun!

 **nc4oc**
 No-Country-4-Old-Code

 ---